crystallabs/virtualtime/README.md

 An obvious such case is when `to_time()` is invoked on a VT, because a Time object must have all of its fields set to some integer value.

+(Difference between `#materialize` and `#to_time` is that materialize produces another VT, just with its fields materialized, while to_time produces a `Time` instance.)

-Because VirtualTimes can be very broadly defined, often times there are many equal choices to which VTs can be materialized.
+So because VirtualTimes can be very broadly defined, often times there are many equal choices to which they can be materialized.
 For example, if a VT matches anything in the month of March, which specific value should it be materialized to?

-To avoid the problem of too many choices, materialization takes as an argument a time hint, and the materialized time will be as close as possible to that time, taking VT constraints into account.
+To avoid the problem of too many choices, materialization takes as an argument a `Time` hint which defaults to `Time.local`.

-The hint defaults to the current time.
+The materialized time will be equal to that time or moved to the future to satisfy all VT's constraints.

 For example: